Staff

 Interpreting and Translation Manager

-Denise earned her master’s in International Studies with a graduate minor in Women’s and Gender Studies from the University of Wyoming and has bachelor's degrees in English and in International Affairs from the University of Northern Colorado.
-She is a doctoral candidate in the Global Governance and Human Security program at UMass Boston.
+Denise earned her PhD in master’s in Global Governance and Human Security from the University of Massachusetts Boston.
+She also holds a master’s in International Studies with a graduate minor in Women’s and Gender Studies from the University of Wyoming and has bachelor's degrees in English and in International Affairs from the University of Northern Colorado.

 Bethany Wagner (she/her)